LivePersonInc/developer-center/pages/Solutions/video-chat/buildyourwidgets.md

 **Implement the window application**

-Contact your LivePerson representative and request to deploy your window application code into LiveEngage taglet manager
+Contact your LivePerson representative and request to deploy your window application code into Conversational Cloud taglet manager

 **Test your application**